stakenschneider/taxi-service/README.md

 # Taxi-service
-A SPA demo project with Spring Framework and Angular
+A SPA project with Spring Framework and Angular

 ## Frontend
 - Angular 9